StephanErb/aurora/docs/README.md

 ## Introduction

-Apache Aurora is a service scheduler that runs on top of Apache Mesos, enabling you to run long-running services and cron jobs that take advantage of Apache Mesos' scalability, fault-tolerance, and resource isolation.
+Apache Aurora is a service scheduler that runs on top of Apache Mesos, enabling you to run long-running services, cron jobs, and ad-hoc jobs that take advantage of Apache Mesos' scalability, fault-tolerance, and resource isolation.

 We encourage you to ask questions on the [Aurora user list](http://aurora.apache.org/community/) or the `#aurora` IRC channel on `irc.freenode.net`.

 ## Getting Started